graphql-nexus/nexus/docs/plugin-connection.md

 });
 ```

+You can change the name of this field by specifying the `nexusFieldName` in the plugin config.

 ## Usage:

-There are two main ways to use the connection field, by providing a `nodes` property or providing a `resolve` property:
+There are two main ways to use the connection field, with a `nodes` property, or a `resolve` property:

 ### With `nodes`: